 The trajectory from this simulation run is in trajectory.1.pdb.
-The "1" in the output file name refers to the fact that the results are from stage 1.
-This trajectory can be loaded into and visualized with VMD (see Exercise 0.
+The "1" in the output file name is the stage number.
+This trajectory can be loaded into and visualized with VMD (see Exercise o.
 Make sure you first restart VMD or delete the molecule you loaded in that exercise).
-By the end of the trajectory, you should see a structure like that shown below.
-Notice how the 3 base pairs at the ends of the chain have been enforced to produce the hairpin structure.
+By the

-5 Exercise 1B: Generating your first 3D model, modern way with NtC's
+Exercise 1B: Generating 5 your first 3D model, modern way with NtC's